AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-6-certified-training.md

 regularization is analyzed in
 [Understanding Certified Training with Interval Bound Propagation](https://arxiv.org/abs/2306.10426).

-An **unsound certified-training objective** uses a more targeted approximation
+An **unsound training surrogate for certification-oriented training** uses a more targeted approximation $L_{\mathrm{proxy}}$.
-$L_{\mathrm{proxy}}$.
 The guarantee

 $$
 L_{\mathrm{proxy}}\geq L_{\mathrm{worst}}
 $$

 may fail during training.
-The word *unsound* describes this missing inequality.
+The word *unsound* describes only this optimization
+signal: it cannot serve as a certificate.
+A separate sound verifier can still certify the trained network.
 The missing inequality gives no ranking of the model's eventual clean or certified accuracy.

 The design question becomes: **which part of the expensive full-region bound should a training surrogate replace?**